pgroonga/pgroonga.github.io/install/os-x.md

 ---
-title: Install to OS X
+title: install on OS X
 layout: en
 ---

-# Install to OS X
+# install on OS X

-This document describes how to install PGroonga to OS X.
+This document describes how to install PGroonga on OS X.

 ## How to install by Homebrew {#homebrew}